Attorney to File Unpaid Wages Lawsuit Against Film Studio Company

 If your employer has withheld money from your paycheck for illegal reasons, you have the right to file a legal claim against your employer to collect the money you are owed along with interest under the state or federal wage and hour laws written to protect employees from unlawful employer action.

 Film studio companies are no exception to that law.
 Studios like, Warner Bros., 20th Century Fox, Universal Studios, Walk Disney Co., Disney, Paramount, and Sony Pictures are all under the same laws as all employers.
 They are supposed to pay you both your regular and overtime wages if you are a non-exempt employee.
 But because there is this stigma of staying late because “you love what you do,” some film companies believe they can get away with not paying their employees.

 If you have reason to suspect that your employer has withheld wages from you, you have to contact an employment lawyer who understands the wage laws so that you have an expert team behind you who can get you the compensation you deserve for your employer’s illegal actions.
-The California Employment Attorneys Group is your employment law firm in Los Angeles and can help mount a wage claim lawsuit against your employer.
+The California Labor Law Employment Attorneys Group is your employment law firm in Los Angeles and can help mount a wage claim lawsuit against your employer.

 Do You Have a Wage Claim?